 Is it Time to Install a New Water Heater?

 Even if you maintain your water heater and do everything right, at some point you will still have to replace your hot water heater.
 The average hot water heater lasts for 10 to 15 years.

 If your hot water heater is over 10 years old, you’ll want to pay particular attention to it and be aware of any issues.
 Regardless of the age of your hot water heater.

 If you notice any leaks, if your hot water is lukewarm, if your water is rusty or cloudy or if you hear a banging sound even after cleaning it, it could mean that it’s time to install a new water heater.
 If you notice any of these things, have your unit inspected as soon as possible so you can address any problems before the unit completely goes out or starts leaking.

-We hope these tips will help you to inspect and clean your hot water heater.
+We hope these tips will help you to inspect, clean, repair, or replace your hot water heater.
 If you have any issues with your hot water heater or need to have it cleaned, call Dr Rooter today at 803-398-2090.